-This presentation contains statements and information (within the meaning of applicable securities legislation).
-Such statements and information (together, "forward-looking statements") relate to future events, including the Corporation's future performance, business prospects or opportunities.
+This presentation contains statements and information which constitute "forward-looking statements" or "forward-looking statem the Corporation's future performance, business prospects or opportunities.
 Actual results may differ materially from those expressed or implied by forward-looking statements.
-The forward-looking statements speak only as of the date of this presentation, unless otherwise indicated.
+The forward-looking statements contained in this presentation are expressly gualified by this cautionary statement. looking statements speak only as of the date of this presentation, unless otherwise indicated.
 IPC does not intend, and does not assume any obligation, to update these forward-looking statements, except as required by applicable laws.

-All statements other than statements of historical fact may be forward-looking statements.
-Any statements or performance (often, but not always, using words or phrases such as "seek", "anticipate", "potential", "targeting", "intend", "could", "might", "should", "believe", "budget" and similar expressions) are not statements of historical fact and may be "forward-looking statements".
-Forward-looking statements with respect to:
+All statements other than statements, any statements, any statements that express or involve discussions with respect to predictions, expectations, beliefs, plans, projections, forecasts, guidance, budgets, objectives, assumptions or future events or performance (often, but not always, using words or phrases such as "seek", "anticipate", "project", historical fact and may be "forward-looking statements".
+Forward-looking statements include, but are not limited to, statements with respect to:

-- 2025 production ranges (including total daily average production), production composition, cash flows, operating costs and capital and decommissioning expenditure estimates; - Estimates of future production, cash flows, operating costs and capital expenditures that are based on IPC's current business plans and assumptions regarding the business environment, which are subject to change; - IPC's financial and operational flexibility to navigate the Corporation through periods of volatile commodity prices; - The ability to fully fund future expenditures from cash flows and current borrowing capacity; - IPC's intention and ability to continue to implement its strategies to build long-term shareholder value; - The ability of IPC's portfolio of assets to provide a solid foundation for organic and inorganic growth; - The continued facility uptime and reservoir performance in IPC's areas of operation; - Development of the Blackrod project in Canada, including estimates of resource volumes, future production, timing, regulatory approvals, third party commercial arrangements, breakeven oil prices and net present values; - Current and future production performance, operations and development potential of the Onion Lake Thermal, Suffield, Brooks, Ferguson and Mooney operations, including the timing and success of future oil and gas drilling and optimization programs: - The potential improvement in the Canadian oil egress situation and IPC's ability to benefit from any such improvements; - The ability of IPC to achieve and maintain current and forecast production in France and Malaysia; - The intention and ability of IPC to acquire further common shares under the NCIB, including the timing of any such purchases; - The return of value to IPC's shareholders as a result of the NCIB; - The ability of IPC to implement further shareholder distributions in addition to the NCIB; - IPC's ability to implement its GHG emissions intensity and climate strategies and to achieve its net GHG emissions intensity reduction targets; - IPC's ability to implement projects to reduce net emissions intensity, including potential carbon capture and storage; - Estimates of reserves and contingent resources; - The ability to generate free cash flows and use that cash to repay debt; - IPC's continued access to its existing credit facilities, including current financial headroom, on terms acceptable to the Corporation; - IPC's ability to identify and complete future acquisitions; - Expectations regarding the oil and gas industry in Canada, Malaysia and France, including assumptions regarding future royalty rates, regulatory approvals, legislative changes, tariffs, and ongoing projects and their expected completion; and - Future drilling and other exploration and development activities.
+- 2025 production ranges (including total daily average production), production composition, cash flows, operating costs and capital and decommissioning expenditure estimates; - Estimates of future production, cash flows, operating costs and capital expenditures that are based on IPC's current business plans and assumptions regarding the business environment, which are subject to change; - IPC's financial and operational flexibility to navigate the Corporation through periods of volatile commodity prices; - The ability to fully fund future expenditures from cash flows and current borrowing capacity; - IPC's intention and ability to continue to implement its strategies to build long-term shareholder value; - The ability of IPC's portfolio of assets to provide a solid foundation for organic and inorganic growth; - The continued facility uptime and reservoir performance in IPC's areas of operation; - Development of the Blackrod project in Canada, including estimates of resource volumes, future production, timing, regulatory approvals, third party commercial arrangements, breakeven oil prices and net present values; - Current and future production performance, operations and development potential of the Onion Lake Thermal, Suffield, Brooks, Ferguson and Mooney operations, including the timing and success of future oil and gas drilling and optimization programs; • The potential improvement in the Canadian oil egress situation and IPC's ability to benefit from any such improvements; - The ability of IPC to maintain current and forecast production in France and Malaysia; - The intention and ability of IPC to acquire further common shares under the NCIB, including the timing of any such purchases: - The return of value to IPC's shareholders as a result of the NCIB; - IPC's ability to implement its greenhouse gas (GHG) emissions intensity and climate strategies and to achieve its net GHG emissions intensity reduction targets; - IPC's ability to implement projects to reduce net emissions intensity, including potential carbon capture and storage; - Estimates of reserves and contingent resources; - The ability to generate free cash flows and use that cash to repay debt; - IPC's continued access to its existing credit facilities, including current financial headroom, on terms acceptable to the Corporation; - IPC's ability to identify and complete future acquisitions: - Expectations regarding the oil and gas industry in Canada, Malaysia and France, including assumptions regarding future royalty rates, regulatory approvals, legislative changes, tariffs, and ongoing projects and their expected completion; and - Future drilling and other exploration and development activities.